Latitude

-In geography, latitude is a geographic coordinate that specifies the north-south position of a point on the surface of the Earth or another celestial body.
+In geodesy and cartography, latitude is a geographic coordinate that specifies the north-south position of a point on the surface of the Earth or another celestial body.
 Latitude is given as an angle that ranges from −90° at the south pole to 90° at the north pole, with 0° at the Equator.
 Lines of constant latitude, or parallels, run east-west as circles parallel to the equator.
 Latitude and longitude are used together as a coordinate pair to specify a location on the surface of the Earth.

 On its own, the term latitude normally refers to the geodetic latitude as defined below.
 Briefly, the geodetic latitude of a point is the angle formed between the vector perpendicular (or normal) to the ellipsoidal surface from the point, and the plane of the equator.

 Background

 Two levels of abstraction are employed in the definitions of latitude and longitude.
 In the first step the physical surface is modeled by the geoid, a surface which approximates the mean sea level over the oceans and its continuation under the land masses.
 The second step is to approximate the geoid by a mathematically simpler reference surface.
 The simplest choice for the reference surface is a sphere, but the geoid is more accurately modeled by an ellipsoid of revolution.
 The definitions of latitude and longitude on such reference surfaces are detailed in the following sections.
 Lines of constant latitude and longitude together constitute a graticule on the reference surface.
 The latitude of a point on the actual surface is that of the corresponding point on the reference surface, the correspondence being along the normal to the reference surface, which passes through the point on the physical surface.
 Latitude and longitude together with some specification of height constitute a geographic coordinate system as defined in the specification of the ISO 19111 standard.

 Since there are many different reference ellipsoids, the precise latitude of a feature on the surface is not unique: this is stressed in the ISO standard which states that "without the full specification of the coordinate reference system, coordinates (that is latitude and longitude) are ambiguous at best and meaningless at worst".
 This is of great importance in accurate applications, such as a Global Positioning System (GPS), but in common usage, where high accuracy is not required, the reference ellipsoid is not usually stated.

 In English texts, the latitude angle, defined below, is usually denoted by the Greek lower-case letter phi (ϕ or φ).
 It is measured in degrees, minutes and seconds, or decimal degrees, north or south of the equator.
 For navigational purposes positions are given in degrees and decimal minutes.
-For instance, The Needles lighthouse is at 50°39.734′ N 001°35.500′ W.
+For example, The Needles lighthouse is at 50°39.734′ N 001°35.500′ W.

 This article relates to coordinate systems for the Earth: it may be adapted to cover the Moon, planets and other celestial objects (planetographic latitude).

 For a brief history, see History of latitude.